 THC, on the other hand, has been shown to cause users to sleep longer and may increase in slow-wave sleep, an essential aspect of cerebral restoration and recovery..
 So if you’re looking for more, quality sleep, look for an Indica-dominant (sleep-friendly) cannabis product with both THC and CBD.

 CBN, is often associated with THC products that have aged over time.
-Over exposure to light, and time, can convert some juicy flower (or even an edible) from an energizing boost into a couch-lock coma.
-However, the research that backs THC and CBD as a sleep aid, just isn't there for CBN.
+Overexposure to light, and time, can convert some juicy flower (or even an edible) from an energizing boost into a couch-lock coma.
+However, the research that backs THC and CBD as a sleep aid, just isn’t there for CBN.
 That said, people within the cannabis industry have been touting CBN as the go-to for a restful night for decades.
 For now, the jury is out.

 What Do I Purchase to Sleep Better?

-Finding what works for you an individual process.
+Finding what works for you is an individual process.
 Not only may different cannabinoids, such as THC, CBD, and CBN work differently in your system, the type of consumption method and the product itself may vary in results.
-We often suggest taking the time to try a variety of consumption methods - vaping, edibles, gel caps, etc., and trying different brands, until you find what works best for you.
-Depending on your dispensary, you may be able to find a product that specializes on sleep and may in fact combine all three cannabinoids discussed above.
+We often suggest taking the time to try a variety of consumption methods – vaping, edibles, gel caps, etc., and trying different brands, until you find what works best for you.
+Depending on your dispensary, you may be able to find a product that specializes in sleep and may in fact combine all three cannabinoids discussed above.

 Be aware that dosage levels will vary person by person and that you may need to experiment to get the right dose for you.
 Your best friend may take an edible that is 2mg of THC and she sleeps well through the night, while you may need 10mg for the same effect.
 If you are new to cannabis, our recommendation is always to go low and go slow, and start with the minimal viable dosage and work up until you find what is right for you.
 We also suggest talking to a knowledgeable professional about cannabis practitioner before you start.